araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 ## Outro: What Does That Mean for the RL Community?

 When I found out about this problem, I was curious to see how widespread it was in the community.
-After a quick search, it turns out that there are a lot of papers/code affected[^brax-envs] by this large boundary problem (see a non-exhaustive [list of affected papers/code below](#appendix---affected-paperscode)).
+After a quick search, it turns out that there are a lot of papers/code affected<d-footnote>A notable exception are Brax-based environments because their PPO implementation uses a squashed Gaussian, so the boundaries of the environments had to be properly defined.</d-footnote> by this large boundary problem (see a non-exhaustive [list of affected papers/code below](#appendix---affected-paperscode)).

 Although the initial choice of bounds may be a conscious and convenient one (no need to specify the real bounds, PPO will figure it out), it seems to have worked a bit by accident for those who built on top of it, and probably discouraged practitioners from trying other algorithms.